taysir17/Life-Fly/README.md

 ## 🚀 Overview

 The idea for **Life Fly** began during the COVID-19 pandemic, a time when hospitals faced unprecedented challenges.
-Despite my aspiration to become a doctor, my journey took a different path, leading me to explore how technology could revolutionize healthcare. **Life Fly** is the realization of that dream, combining **artificial intelligence** and **computer science** to address critical challenges in global healthcare.
+Despite my aspiration to become a doctor, my journey took a different path, leading me to explore how technology could revolutionize healthcare. **Life Fly** is the realization of that dream, combining innovative concepts to address critical challenges in global healthcare.

 ### **Mission Statement**
 To harness the power of technology to save lives by addressing two critical healthcare challenges: **organ transportation** and **emergency medical intervention.**